 It’s compatible with both Windows and Mac and is a real low maintenance device, which enables you to just get on with your art.

-Drawing Tablets – Best Of The Rest
+Best Drawing Tablets for Artists – Best Of The Rest

 One of the better Wacom alternatives, the Parblo Coast10 is fairly new to market and oozes high quality.
 Digital artists are always on the lookout for a cheaper alternative to the Wacom, and the Parblo Coast10 is just that.
 They may use it as a back-up to the Wacom or as a replacement.
 The tablet itself comes in at a size of 11.4″ x 8.3″, which I feel is ample space for an artist to be getting on with their work.
 It comes with an array of accessories such as an extended USB port, pen and artist’s glove.